 The CFTC has a small business liaison located in the Office of External Affairs.
 When the agency receives inquiries related to small business, such as communications from the office of the National Ombudsman, they are forwarded to the liaison.
 The liaison also works with the Ombudsman to provide information and resolve any issues or complaints received by the Ombudsman's office.

-Commodity Futures Trading Commission Single Point of Contact: Terry S. Arbit, Associate General Counsel, (Legislative Affairs), Three Lafayette Centre, 1155 21st Street, NW., Washington, DC 20581, Telephone: 202-418-5257.
-E-mail: tarbit@cftc.gov.
+Commodity Futures Trading Commission Single Point of Contact: Gabrielle A. Sudik, Attorney, Office of General Counsel, Three Lafayette Centre, 1155 21st Street, NW., Washington, DC 20581.
+Telephone: (202) 418-5171.
+E-mail: gsudik@cftc.gov.

 Consumer Product Safety Commission